nosregor/sirius-academy/README.md

 ## 🎨 Design Decisions

-This section documents the key architectural and design decisions made during the development of Sirius Academy, explaining the rationale behind each choice.
+> The following section explains key architectural choices made during development, with a focus on scalability, maintainability, and production-readiness.
+Each decision documents the rationale, implementation approach, and trade-offs considered.

 ### 1. Dual Lesson Workflow